This section and steps are to:

-- The target length of the animation or video (60 sec – 5 min that addresses a topic or teaches/demonstrates something.
+- The target length of the video (2 – 5 min) that addresses a topic or teaches/demonstrates something.
 It might include an animation you made.

-- What you hope this animation or video will do for your audience.
+- What you hope this video will do for your audience.

-- Share your final animation or video with a colleague, or a member of your intended audience for feedback.
+- Share the link to your final video with a colleague, or a member of your intended audience for feedback.

-Note: If you have students create a multimedia artifact, identify some ideas for assessing the animation/or video (see content at the bottom for thoughts on assessment of digital artifacts)
+Note: If you have students create a multimedia artifact, identify some ideas for assessing the media file (see content at the bottom for thoughts on assessment of digital artifacts)

 - Think about your initial goals.
 Did you achieve them?

 - Identify at least one new goal or next step, or inspiration to identify your next learning target.

 - Celebrate your learning by sharing something you learned with a peer, colleague, and/or student.

 Note: This Independent Learning Activity has been designed to be able to be completed in 10 hours, however it is entirely up to you on the depth and amount of time you take to create your digital masterpieces.

 Visit the Final Assignment